feldera/feldera/README.md

 aggregate, etc.

 1. **Recursion**: Recursive queries express iterative computations, e.g., partitioning a graph into strongly connected components.
-Like all DPSP queries, recursive queries update their outputs incrementally as new data arrives.
+Like all DBSP queries, recursive queries update their outputs incrementally as new data arrives.

 In addition, DBSP supports **windowing operators** that group time series data